zyang01/zyang01.github.io/_posts/2024-10-29-on-my-faith-and-my-homosexuality.md

 ---
 title: On My Faith and My Homosexuality
 date: 2024-10-29 08:31:23 +0000
-tags: [christbro,lgbt,salvation]     # TAG names should always be lowercase
 ---

 Just some random thoughts on this topic and might extend on it later as I read more scripture.